MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Contact Group Lookup &#9734;

-Contact Group Lookup provides a convenient and useful approach to creating, accessing, and managing your organization's contact groups (formerly known as distribution lists or communication groups).
-Users are enabled to quickly view and chat with group members, view member status, and create a  group chat with selected members in the contact group, all within the Teams platform.
+The Contact Group Lookup app provides a convenient and useful approach to creating, accessing, and managing your organization's contact groups (formerly known as distribution lists or communication groups).
+Users can quickly view and chat with group members, view member status, and create a group chat with selected members in the contact group, all within the Teams environment.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-app-contactgrouplookup)